vaidasmaciulis/PlantAndCook/README.md

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2547246713]Eat.
 Drink.
 Sleep.
 Repeat![/url]

-For offers to appear in Economy stations, "Plant and Cook" mod needs to be higher in list of game mods than "Eat.
+For offers to appear in Economy stations and drop pods, [b]"Plant and Cook" mod needs to be higher in list of game mods than "Eat.
 Drink.
 Sleep.
-Repeat!"
+Repeat!"[/b]

 Plant and Cook also integrates with these mods: